Get ready for a next-gen operating model that puts the buyer at the center of the universe while empowering marketing and revenue teams

 Where do we go from here?

 To build predictable growth with buyer-centricity, marketing and revenue teams are reigniting their quest for the holy grail of real-time personalization and embracing a next-gen operating model.
-In the next blog in this series, I'll discuss this evolving operating model and its ability to empower frontline marketing teams with agility, autonomy, and insights.
+Take our ABX Masterclass courses at your own pace to really embrace smarter B2B marketing and Account Based Experiences.